Alaska’s current minimum wage rate is $9.89.

 Meals and Breaks

 Alaska labor laws require employers to provide at least a 30-minute break to employees ages 14-17 if they work five (5) or more consecutive hours.
 The break must occur after the first hour and a half of work but before the beginning of the last hour of work.
 Alaska Statute 23.10.350.

 Alaska employers are not required to provide breaks to employees ages 18 and over.
 However, if an employer chooses to provide a break, it must pay its employees for the time on break if it is 20 minutes or less.
 Meal periods provided by employers of over 20 minutes do not need to be paid, so long as employees do not perform any work.
-See FLSA.
+Alaska Minimum Wage Laws; see FLSA.

 Information about Alaska vacation leave laws may now be found on our Alaska Leave Laws page.

 Information about Alaska sick leave laws may now be found on our Alaska Leave Laws page.

 Information about Alaska holiday leave laws may now be found on our Alaska Leave Laws page.

 Jury Duty Leave